WSSSC KICKBALL RULES

 and/or dead balls and may switch with other team members to remain in the proper kicking order.

-7.02 Base coaches may not physically assist runners while the ball is in play.
-Assisting the runner may result in the runner
+7.03 Base coaches may not physically assist runners while the ball is in play.
+Assisting the runner may result in the runner being called out.

 8. REGULATION GAMES